hunterdyar/Unity-Markdown-Importer/README.md

 ### 1. Create Frontmatter Type

 Create a class that is [Serializable] and implements IFrontmatter, which is an empty interface for convenience.
-The class should have public fields that match the names of the frontmatter:
+The class should have public fields that match the names of the frontmatter.
+My simple YAML parser is not case sensitive when looking for field names.

   ```c#
 [Serializable]